 I informed the children that their garden measures 5 x 8.1 metres and that their wigwam is built on the garden’s golden section.
 The foreman smiled.

 Sums and picture-making can be daunting.
 Explaining the golden section to 8 - 12 year olds is ambitious.
 Some children were confounded but when given paper prepared with a golden rectangle and marked with its intersections, their painting compositions are a delight: varied, sophisticated, fantastical and individual.
 By habit these pupils often work in the centre of the page, now the compositions vary.
 Their pebbles move about the rectangle.
 Shapes interact.
 Their colour mixing is also excellent, as though emboldened.

 Pebbles becoming meteorites by a senior pupil

 They made the activity their own: a tiny black igneous becomes meteorites hurtling through space; a boy drew a mysterious serpentine path around his stones; two girls seated side by side paint distinctive and decorative paintings emboldened by colour.
-A fourth class boy painted a pattern of muted ovals recalling O’Malley, Morandi and the archetypal forms of Patrick Hall.
+A fourth class boy painted a pattern of muted ovals recalling Tony O’Malley, Morandi and the archetypal forms of Patrick Hall.
 Every week the unexpected appears amongst them, I find myself in awe.

 With ten minutes to spare as the rain finally eased, we moved outside.
 The children cropped spinach, lettuce and white radish and the foreman and his crew set about tying their new green gate onto a hazel post with baling twine.
-Soon it was done and they piled onto the school bus and headed homeward for a week’s well earned mid-term break.
+Soon it was done and they piled onto the school bus and headed homeward for a week’s mid-term break.

 * Fibonacci was an Italian medieval mathematician.